alinaitkin/TrackMaven.github.io/content/using-bower.md

 Author: Josh Finnie
 Avatar: josh-finnie

-Using [Bower](http://bower.io) can save you a lot of time installing and keeping track of your third-party javascript libraries.
+Using [Bower](http://bower.io) can save you a lot of time installing and keeping track of your third-party JavaScript libraries.
 It can be difficult to keep track of which version of what library you or your team uses, that's why we use it here at TrackMaven.
 Below I will go into how and why we use it.

 ## What is Bower

 So what is Bower?
 Bower is the "package manager for the web."
-It allows you to install and track third-party javascript libraries easily.
+It allows you to install and track third-party JavaScript libraries easily.
 At TrackMaven we use it to install and keep track of all the libraries we use.
 Below is just a small excerpt from our `bower.json` file:

 ```
 "dependencies": {